Frequently Asked Questions

 What safety measures are being taken while renovation is occurring?

 All renovation activity will take place behind secure fencing, and we are following all OSHA regulations.
-Fencing will incorporate special viewing spots, so that visitors will be able to see and learn about the renovation as it happens, while still remaining behind a safe barrier.

 How can visitors get involved?

 We encourage you to visit BADM throughout renovation, to learn more about the project and visit new exhibits as they open.
 We need the support of our community to make this project possible, and if you would like to contribute to the campaign, please visit our donate page.